lawrencedovin/capstone-2-bark/README.md

 ### Functionality

 - #### Registration
-  Users register with their username, password, location, and “email” for password reset.
+  Users register with their username, password, zipcode, and “email” for password reset.

 - #### Password Encryption